-Occurs when the people collecting information have preconceived ideas about how a system should behave or about what the results will be.
+Occurs when the people collecting or analysing information have preconceived ideas about how a system should behave or about what the results will be.

 Occurs when the process for collecting information is not followed or when errors are made in the recording and analysis of data.

 Where performance measures are based on case studies or survey results, entities should ensure that measures are supported by clear methodology that explains the basis for selecting case studies and identifies how surveys will be conducted.

 Case studies selected ‘after the fact’ (that is, after a particular activity has begun or has been completed, or after the entity’s period for performance has ended) introduce the potential for bias.